tysudo/Help-Script-1.9.9/README.md

 # Help Script
-## This script needs Python3 and Pip3 installed.
+## This script needs Python3 and Pip3 and Git installed.
  Python Script that will do stuff.
  Please run this code ↓ ↓ ↓
 If on __Linux__ run this ↓ ↓ ↓